 Subrecipients must maintain records that clearly show the source, the amount, and the period during which the match was allocated.
 The basis for determining the value of personal service, materials, equipment, and space must be documented.
 Volunteer services must be documented utilizing timesheets and a supervisor's signature.
-Match documentation must be submitted with the quarterly financial reports.
+Match documentation must be submitted quarterly to Grant Managers via email, along with a completed Match Worksheet.
+Grant Managers will supply subrecipients with a blank Match Worksheet at the start of the grant year.